-Total assets shown on Schedule L, line 15, column (d), must equal the total assets of the corporation (or, in the case of a U.S. consolidated tax group, the total assets of all members of the group listed on Form 851) as of the last day of the tax year, and must be the same total assets reported by the corporation (or by each member of the U.S. consolidated tax group) in the financial statements, if any, used for Schedule M-3.
-If the corporation prepares financial statements, Schedule L must equal the sum of the financial statement total assets for each corporation listed on Form 851 and included in the consolidated U.S. federal income tax return (includible corporation) net of eliminations for intercompany transactions between includible corporations.
-If the corporation does not prepare financial statements, Schedule L must be based on the corporation's books and records.
-The Schedule L balance sheet may show tax-basis balance sheet amounts if the corporation is allowed to use books and records for Schedule M-3 and the corporation's books and records reflect only tax-basis amounts.
+Total assets shown on Schedule L, Part II, line 2b, must equal the total assets of the life insurance company (or, in the case of a U.S. consolidated tax group, the total assets of all members of the group listed on Form 851) as of the last day of the tax year, and must be the same total assets reported by the life insurance company (or by each member of the U.S. consolidated tax group) in the financial statements, if any, used for Schedule M-3.
+If the life insurance company prepares financial statements, Schedule L, Part II, line 2b must equal the sum of the financial statement total assets for each corporation listed on Form 851 and included in the U.S. consolidated tax return (includible corporation) net of eliminations for intercompany transactions between includible corporations.
+If the life insurance company does not prepare financial statements, Schedule L, Part II, line 2b must be based on the life insurance company's books and records.
+The Schedule L balance sheet may show tax-basis balance sheet amounts if the life insurance company is allowed to use books and records for Schedule M-3 and the life insurance company's books and records reflect only tax-basis amounts.